pratty010/Boxes/Try_Hack_Me/Mr_Robot_CTF/Write_Up.md

 ![](https://github.com/pratty010/Boxes/blob/master/Try_Hack_Me/Mr_Robot_CTF/images/sudo.png)
 \
-So, let's now use take advantage of the nmap's interactive mode and privesec to root.
-We find the last key in the /root directory.
-We can submit this and mark this box as complete !!
+So, let's now use take advantage of the nmap's interactive mode and privesc to root.
+We find the last key in the /root directory. **We can submit this and mark this box as complete !!**

 ```bash
 robot@linux:~$ /usr/local/bin/nmap --interactive